-- 1) The US government cannot our freedoms - Freedom is a gift of God - This freedom transcends the authority of our - Whether one believes in God or not, the acceptance of the philosophical concept of God protects our freedoms from an intrusive government - 2) This claim does not sit well with secular humanists - They claim that God is not to human freedom - Liberty, in their view, is a human right that we just agree upon - Freedom, then, is granted and sustained by and secular institutions - However, what government gives, government can and does abridge and take away. - b.
-Christian faith is a form of morality than one legislated by the state - 1) The state legislates the to my freedom - a) That which is enforced by law is an obedience of - It is not a sign of or of charity when the state confiscates the resources of a one citizen and gives it to another - Compulsion by law is a lower morality than the law of - b) The business of government is the distribution of - c) God is a restraint on the of power - The desire for power is the cause of - This is the 2nd of the 4 noble truths of : suffering is caused by desire. - It is the lesson learned from Genesis 2 and 3 - Faith demonstrates its ability to comprehend the travails of humanity that are inherent in any political system we may put into practice - d) We need God in order to remind humanity of our appropriate : we are a part of the created order, and whenever we place ourselves over top of creation and others, destruction follows. - 2) Christianity eliminates the limits to my - The Christian has one law: love - This love cannot be legislated or limited - Love every good law - The compulsion of the Christian to love is one of gratitude, not of law - c.
-Christianity the law of government - Christianity existed before every modern government came to power - Christianity will exist long after every contemporary form of government fails - Christianity does not upon government to thrive or survive
+- 2) This claim does not sit well with secular humanists - They claim that God is not necessary to human freedom - Liberty, in their view, is a human right that we just agree upon - Freedom, then, is granted and sustained by government and secular institutions - However, what government gives, government can and does abridge and take away. - b.
+Christian faith is a higher form of morality than one legislated by the state - 1) The state legislates the limits to my freedom - a) That which is enforced by law is an obedience of compulsion - It is not a sign of generosity or of charity when the state confiscates the resources of one citizen and gives it to another - Compulsion by law is a lower morality than the law of love - b) The business of government is the distribution of power - c) God is a restraint on the arrogance of power - The desire for power is the cause of suffering - This is the 2nd of the 4 noble truths of Buddhism: suffering is caused by desire. - It is the lesson learned from Genesis 2 and 3 - Faith demonstrates its ability to comprehend the travails of humanity that are inherent in any political system we may put into practice - d) We need God in order to remind humanity of our appropriate place: we are a part of the created order, and whenever we place ourselves over top of creation and others, destruction follows. - 2) Christianity eliminates the limits to my responsibility - The Christian has one law: love - This love cannot be legislated or limited - Love fulfills every good law - The compulsion of the Christian to love is one of gratitude, not of law - c.
+Christianity transcends the law of government - Christianity existed before every modern government came to power - Christianity will exist long after every contemporary form of government fails - Christianity does not depend upon government to thrive or survive